-Data Protection Impact Assessment procedures are followed for digital tools as appropriate.
+Data Protection Impact Assessment procedures are followed for digital tools used while in school.
 For some processes involving digital tools, we will seek consent of parents/carers and the young people themselves when they are aged 12 and over.

 Equalities and Children's Rights